The Charter of the French language and its regulations govern the consultation of English-language content.

 ITCs and ITRs

-You can claim input tax credits (ITCs) and input tax refunds (ITRs) for purchases you make in the course of your commercial activities in order to sell goods or services to Indians, band councils, tribal councils or band-empowered entities.
+You can claim input tax credits (ITCs) and input tax refunds (ITRs) for purchases you make in the course of your commercial activities in order to sell goods or services to First Nations members, band councils, tribal councils or band-empowered entities.
 This is the case even if you are not required to collect GST or QST on the sales.
-We suggest that you keep separate entries in your books for sales made to Indians and sales on which you collected GST and QST.
+We suggest that you keep separate entries in your books for sales made to First Nations and sales on which you collected GST and QST.

 Additional information